How to Record Family Stories: A Complete Guide

 Don't jump straight into heavy topics.
 Begin with comfortable questions:

-These warmup questions help your loved one relax and find their storytelling rhythm.
+These warmup questions help your loved one relax before moving into harder topics.

 Ask Follow-Up Questions